biozic/quantities/README.md

 // Define a new quantity type
 alias MolarMass = QuantityType!(kilogram/mole);

-// I have to make a new solution at the concentration of 25 mmol/L. concentration = 25 * milli(mole)/liter;
+// I have to make a new solution at the concentration of 25 mmol/L concentration = 25 * milli(mole)/liter;

 // The final volume is 100 ml. volume = 100 * milli(liter);

-// The molar mass of my compound is 118.9 g/mol.
-MolarMass mm = 118.9 * gram/mole;
+// The molar mass of my compound is 118.9 g/mol MolarMass mm = 118.9 * gram/mole;

 // What mass should I weigh?
 mass = concentration * volume * mm;
-writefln("Weigh %f kg of substance", mass.value(kilogram));
+writefln("Weigh %s of substance", mass.toString);
-// prints: Weigh 0.000297 kg of substance
+// prints: Weigh 0.00029725 kg of substance

 // Wait!
-My scales graduations are in milligrams! writefln("Weigh %.1f mg of substance", mass.value(milli(gram)));
+My scales graduations are in 1/10 milligrams! writefln("Weigh %s of substance", mass.toString!"%.1f mg");
 // prints: Weigh 297.3 mg of substance

+// Extract the value of the quantity expressed in mg auto val = mass.value(milli(gram)); assert(val.approxEqual(297.25));

 // Type checking prevents incorrect assignments and operations static assert(!__traits(compiles, mass = 10 * milli(liter)));